Orthodontic Appliances

 The bite blocks fit together when the jaw is positioned forward and closed, which promotes this healthy new alignment over time.

-Still have a question about orthodontic appliances?
+Have questions about orthodontic appliances?

 We’re all about patient education, because we believe the best results are achieved when you’re properly informed!
 We’ll always take the time to explain everything to you so you leave our office feeling confident and comfortable with your treatment.

-Please don’t hesitate to reach out to us with any questions!
 Ready to begin your transformation?
 Request your complimentary exam with us in Lake Mary or Longwood today.